 Restaurants, Breweries, and Bars

-The Brewers Association is located in Boulder, which has encouraged a large growth of the number of breweries in the area.
-Regardless if you like your beers hoppy or want a smooth, clean taste, you can find a pint at any brewery that satisfies your taste buds.
+Craft beer is a big deal in Boulder!
+The Brewers Association is located in town, which has encouraged a large growth of the number of breweries in the area.
+Regardless if you like your beers hoppy or want a smooth, clean taste, you can find a pint at any of the best breweries in Boulder.
 Twisted Pine Brewing Company is just one of the many breweries in the area and has won more than a dozen awards for their brews.
 Most recently, they won an award at the North American beer festival for their Northstar Imperial Porter.

-Boulder offers many nightlife options, including the world renowned Red Rock Amphitheater, an amphitheater built into a hillside in Red Rocks Park.
+Boulder residents enjoy many nightlife options, including the world-renowned Red Rock Amphitheater, an amphitheater built into a hillside in Red Rocks Park.
 You can see concerts, movies, and they even do yoga in the morning.
 Residents can find numerous musical acts happening in and around time.

 For more social nightlife activities, there are plenty of clubs and bars around the city.
 License No. 1 is a speakeasy-style bar located in the historic Hotel Boulderado.
 This bar is known for its Victorian aesthetic and variety of events such as wine tastings, live music, and hosting pop-ups focused on different foods like porterhouse steaks or lobster pots.